 Phanor J. Eder Prize in Comparative Law

-The YCC will award the Phanor J. Eder Prize for the best paper submitted by a J.D., B.A., or LL.B. or other student who has not yet completed the first law degree as of September 1, 2022.
+The YCC will award the Phanor J. Eder Prize for the best paper submitted by a J.D., B.A., LL.B., or other student who has not yet completed their first law degree as of September 1, 2023.
 The author(s) of the winning paper will receive a modest stipend to help defray the costs of attending the conference and presenting the paper there.
-A separate call will be forthcoming with the details of the Phanor J. Eder competition.
-Final papers will be due on September 16, 2022, in order to be considered for the competition.
+Further information on the Phanor J. Eder competition can be found here.
+Final papers will be due on August 31, 2023, in order to be considered for the competition.

 Acknowledgements and Questions

-The Younger Comparativists Committee gratefully acknowledges the support of Northeastern University and the American Society of Comparative Law.
-Please direct all inquiries to Vera Korzun (Chair of the YCC Committee) or Claudia Haupt (Chair of the Program Subcommittee) by email to firstname.lastname@example.org.
+The Younger Comparativists Committee gratefully acknowledges the support of Florida International University College of Law and the American Society of Comparative Law.
+Please direct all inquiries to the YCC Committee by email to email@example.com.

 Michael Da Silva (Southampton)

 Yueh-Ping (Alex) Yang (NTU)